elkiki99/Laravel-Tall-Stack-Blog-App/README.md

 - **Security and Scalability**: Built on Laravel, ensuring high security and scalability.
 - **SEO Optimization**: Structured with SEO best practices, including dynamic meta tags and clean URLs.
 - **Multilanguage Support**: Easily localize content for multiple languages.
+- **Email Notifications**: Automatically send email notifications to admins and authors for actions related to blog posts, such as new submissions, updates, or approvals.

 ## Getting Started